Yraimtj/Rhymes_ObjDet_project/Readme.md

 Now we start our complete application with just one command:

 ```
-    cd <path to Flask application project>
     docker-compose -f docker-compose.yaml up
 ```

-* Test by typing the address http://0.0.0.0:5000/ and call prediction You need to upload the label_map.pbtxt file and the image to predict.
+* Test by typing the address http://0.0.0.0:5000/ and call prediction.

+You need to upload the label_map.pbtxt file and the image to predict.

 <p align="center">